visionlineNP/storage_tools_server/docs/Dashboard.md

 **Offline**: The dashboard is not connected to the server.
 Check that the server is running, or that the internet connection is up.

 [Logout].
 Log out of the Admin account.
 This only works for locally installed servers, not servers running with LDAP.
+[Refresh].
+Refresh the Server listings.
+This will show [New Data] when new data has arrived.

 ## Server Name